 - Four Points by Sheraton Namsan: A brilliant 4-star hotel conveniently located at Seoul Station.
 Rooms are clean and modern, and feature all the amenities you need for a comfortable stay.

-✔ Favourite area to stay for a quieter stay slightly outside of the tourist centre
+✔ Favourite area to stay in Seoul for a quieter stay outside of the tourist centre

 Although it’s a little less central than other areas like Jung-gu and Jongno-gu, Mapo-gu offers some of the widest selection of accommodations in Seoul.